 The dollar amount will help you create a baseline for calculating the yearly cost.
 Consider how many hours per week you’ll be using the bulb.
 Multiply that number by 52, the number of weeks in a year.
 Then multiply that sum by the dollar amount to find the yearly cost.

-Light Up Your Space
+Light Up Your Commercial or Residential Space!

 What are lumens?
 Now you know they’re a measurement of the bulb’s brightness.

 Understanding lumens and watts can help you decide which bulb is best for your needs.
 With this knowledge, you can easily create the perfect atmosphere with just the right amount of light!

 Lighting and Supplies can help you get out there and start shining!
 Shop online or get a personalized quote by emailing [email protected]